peteryzhang6/The-Law-of-One/Density/3rd Density.md

 # 3rd Density
 <- [[2nd Density]] | [[4th Density]] ->

-13.21: Density of [[self-consciousness]] or self-awareness. ...
+13.21: Density of [[Self-Consciousness]] or self-awareness. ...
 The first density of consciousness of spirit.

 16.39: It is absolutely necessary that an entity consciously realize it does not understand in order for it to be harvestable.
 Understanding is not of this density.
 - 16.40: it was not necessary for an entity to be consciously aware of the Law of One to go from third to fourth density